 Glaucoma is often called the “silent thief of sight” because in many cases, there are no symptoms.
 It progresses gradually and quietly.
 As many as 3 million Americans have glaucoma, though approximately half don’t know they have the disease.
 Left untreated, glaucoma can cause permanent vision loss.
 Fortunately, glaucoma is highly treatable.
 Regular comprehensive eye exams are important for early detection.

-The glaucoma specialists of Desert Vista Eye Specialists in Gilbert, Arizona use the latest techniques and technologies to diagnose and treat glaucoma with the goal of halting disease progression.
+The glaucoma specialists of Desert Vista Eye Specialists in Phoenix, Arizona use the latest techniques and technologies to diagnose and treat glaucoma with the goal of halting disease progression.
 Schedule an appointment with a Desert Vista Eye Specialists glaucoma specialist today.

 Glaucoma is a sight-threatening disease that can cause damage to the delicate optic nerve that connects the eye to the brain.
 Most often, the damage is a result of chronic high pressure within the eye that slowly destroys the nerve fibers.